quantumbagel/quantumbagel/README.md

   - `finiteCraft` - i hate cloudflare js captchas
   - `Statify/Gauss Engine` - I want to work on this but can't find the time
 - ###  🌱 I’m currently learning
-  - How to work in a organizational structure
+  - How to handle distractions and deal with 16-20 credits per semester
-  - How to manage my time effectively
+  - How to plan out projects
 - ### 💻🗣️ My languages
    - `Python` - 🟢 Extremely proficient
    - `Selenium / Web Scraping` - 🟢 Extremely good